Terms and Conditions

 We treat any Safeguarding issues are treated extremely seriously and will follow our Child and Adult Safeguarding Policies.

 Please see our other policies for more information:

 Discounts and Offers

 We may run discounts or promotional offers.
 We reserve the right to amend or change offers at any time (this will not affect discount codes that have already been agreed or applied to a booking) Only one discount can be applied to any one booking.
 Learners must commit to bookings before any discount can be applied.
 We may ask you to pay in full and refund you the discount amount when both parties have booked.
 Any cancellations of bookings may result in discounts being revoked.
 This is at our discretion.
-Recommend a Friend discounts are one-off discounts only and can only be used once per customer.
-Sibling discount can be continued as long as both siblings remain booked onto courses.
-This discount can be applied to a maximum of three siblings.
+Sibling and family discount can be continued as long as both family members remain booked onto courses.
+This discount can be applied to a maximum of three family members.
 Discounts do not have a cash value and cannot be exchanged for cash.
 You are responsible for providing correct and accurate information.
 Any information that leads to in correct application of a discount code will result in a discount being revoked.

 Health and Safety

 We are experienced at delivering sewing sessions and we are fully insured for public liability cover.
 We ask all learners who are using a sewing machine to complete a form to agree that they accept responsibility for the unlikely event of any harm or damage caused by the sewing machine, such as damage from the needle.
 All of our machines are serviced and PAT tested as appropriate.
 We cannot accept any responsibility for any damage cause by inappropriate use, or independent use when not in attendance to our sessions.
 For learners under 18, we ask parents to complete a declaration of consent prior to use of any sewing machines or specialist equipment.